 Pupils use a developing religious vocabulary to describe and show understanding of sources, practices, beliefs, ideas, feelings and experiences.
 They make links between them, and describe some similarities and differences both within and between religions.
 They describe the impact of religion on people’s lives.
 They suggest meanings for a range of forms of religious expression.

-From Years 7 to 9 students are organized into different groups according to ability: beginner, intermediate or advanced.
+Students are organised into different groups according to ability: beginner, intermediate or advanced.
 In the beginner and the intermediate groups, Spanish is taught as a second language and, if a child reaches the required level, he/she will be promoted to a more advanced group.
 In the advanced class Spanish is taught as a first language, following the curriculum established by the Spanish authorities, which includes both language and literature.

 Geographers within Year 7 to 9 develop their understanding of human and physical Geographies, and the processes which shape them.
 Students will learn a combination of ‘traditional’ Geography, as well as global affairs to enhance their understanding and appreciation of our ever changing world.
 They will focus on topics such as Restless Earth, Tourism and study specific places such as Asia and Brazil.